lhcb/glossary/glossary/T.md

 ## Timepix {#Timepix}

-An application specific integrated circuit (ASIC) used in hybrid pixel detectors and has 256x256 pixels of 55$\mu$m pitch.
+An «application specific integrated circuit:ASIC»(ASIC) used in hybrid pixel detectors and has 256x256 pixels of 55$$\mu$$m pitch.
 Timepix3 is based on the Medipix/Timepix family of ASICs, and additionally offers the possibility to measure the time of arrival of the particle.

 ## TISTOS